Guide on how to register your microchip

 According to Dana Rayman, Manager of the 24Petwatch Call Center, here’s how to get even more out of your microchip registry and improve your odds of a successful reunion.

 Free Microchip Registry

-“When you register your microchip with 24PetWatch, you get free access to the online portal and lost pet recovery services.
+“When you register your microchip with 24Petwatch, you get free access to the customer portal and lost pet recovery services.
 That means when your pet goes missing, you can take immediate action and get our Lost Pet Recovery Team on the case, instead of just worrying or hoping for the best,” said Rayman.